 WC Plastic Bag Ordinance

-The Walnut Creek City Council has proposed a plastic bag ordinance as the next step in improving our water quality.
+On March 4 the Walnut Creek City Council passed a plastic bag ordinance as the next step in improving our water quality.
 In the decades since the Clean Water Act was passed, industrial pollution sources have been mostly cleaned up and the pollutants in our waterways are now largely things individual citizens use -- lawn fertilizers and pesticides, fast food trash, and plastic bags.

 FOC Wins an Award